Core Concepts

 Skills

-Universal SKILL.md format works across Claude Code, Codex, Cursor, and Gemini CLI.
-67+ skills ship out of the box covering:- Development workflows (feature work, bug fixing, refactoring)
+Universal SKILL.md format works across Claude Code, Codex, Cursor, Gemini CLI, and Google Antigravity.
+70+ skills ship out of the box covering:- Development workflows (feature work, bug fixing, refactoring)

 - Code review (correctness, security, performance)